-The Army of Survivors is proud and humbled to announce a partnership with Shinola Detroit.
+The Army of Survivors partnered with Shinola Detroit in the Spring and Summer of 2019.
 Since its foundation in 2011, Shinola has made education and outreach a top priority, and they continue to support organizations that provide opportunities for their community.

-20% of the net proceeds of their teal “lake” colored products will be donated to The Army of Survivors to support more education and awareness projects!
-Click here for the list of products:
+20% of the net proceeds of their teal “lake” colored products were donated during this time to The Army of Survivors to support more education and awareness projects.

 May 2019 - Currently

 The Michigan State University Museum and The Army of Survivors have partnered to launch a roundtable discussion series, and an exhibition to raise awareness and provide education on the effects of sexual violence.

 The panel series kicked off on Tuesday, January 15, 2019.
 Four sessions will be held at the MSU Museum and one session will be held at the MSU Detroit Center.
 The five-panel series, which will continue into the spring, will touch on topics including trauma, consent, and healing.
 The discussions will also explore resisting sexual violence through a racial justice lens, and journalism coverage through a sexual violence crisis.
 Panelists include Kate Wells from Michigan Radio’s podcast “Believed,” Rebecca Campbell, a MSU professor of psychology known for her research pertaining to sexual assault and violence against women and children, and survivor and advocate Amanda Thomashow, who filed the title IX investigation against Nassar in 2014.
 Our own Louise Harder, Dr. Danielle Moore, and Melissa Hudecz will also be part of the panels.